Published By Janet Gershen-Siegel at July 14th, 2018

 Establishing company credit is a process, and it does not happen without effort.
 A business must proactively work to build business credit.
 Having said that, it can be done easily and quickly, and it is much faster than establishing individual credit scores.
 Vendors are a big component of this process.

 Carrying out the steps out of sequence will lead to repetitive rejections.
 No one can start at the top with company credit.
-For example, you can’t start with store or cash credit from your bank.
-If you do you’ll get a rejection 100% of the time.

 At the same time the business phone number should be toll-free (800 exchange or comparable).